 now, by parameters – i mean very simple parameters. the following parameters are necessary:

 - the sql statement to get the columns out of the source staging table

 - the cross join parent lookup sql statement (to find the parent sequence number)

 - the insert statement or a dynamic target name – so that the target table can be changed on the fly

 - in the case of updates – the dynamic update statement.

-In case you are interested in downloading a working example on how to make this work, you can reply here (let me know you are interested).
-My newest on-line class over at: http://LearnDataVault.com/training/ will be covering this in detail.
+in case you are interested in downloading a working example on how to make this work, you can reply here (let me know you are interested). my newest on-line class over at: http://datavaultalliance.com/training/ will be covering this in detail.

 ps: data vault 2.0 specifications help with performance and consistency. the dv2.0 specifications really help make these topics work much better, and i hope to release them in january 2013.